 4. Strong emphasis on global learning

-Berkeley recognizes the new economy is increasingly global, especially given the growth of borderless digital communities.
+Berkeley recognizes the economy is increasingly global, especially given the growth of borderless digital communities.

 MBA candidates can choose to pursue a global MBA, both in the classroom and across the world, through several global learning opportunities: